 Most people think, "It won't happen to me."
 And that's true.
-Only one in four of today's 20-year-olds will become disabled before they retire.1
+Approximately one in four of today's 20-year-olds will become disabled before they retire.1

 But if you're like most people, you'd be in financial trouble in less than a month if you became too sick or hurt to work.2

-Group long-term disability benefits typically cover only 50% - 60% of your gross income.
-And these benefits are usually taxable, further reducing your take-home pay.3
+Group long-term disability benefits typically cover up to 50%-60% of your gross income with a maximum monthly benefit.
+And these benefits are usually available only after a 90 day elimination period.3

-5.6 percent of working Americans will experience a short-term disability (six months or less) due to illness, injury, or pregnancy on average every year.
-Almost all of these are non-occupational in origin.4
+Approximately 5.6% of working Americans will experience a short-term disability (six months or less) due to illness, injury, or pregnancy on average every year.
+Almost all of these are non-occupational in origin.2

 Individual disability income insurance protects you by providing monthly cash income.
 You can use this to help pay your bills in the event a sickness or accident prevents you from earning your usual paycheck.
 To help people make their own calculation, the Council for Disability Awareness, a trade group backed by the insurance industry, created a calculator called What's My Personal Disability Quotient.
 President Barry Lundquist said the site was created using the same actuarial tables that insurers use to price policies.